PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_mem_per_gpu.md

 - `cpu_mem_per_gpu_limit`: Identify jobs with a CPU memory allocation per GPU greater than this value.
 It is reasonable to use the same value as `cpu_mem_per_gpu_target` for this setting.

 - `email_file`: The text file to be used for the email message to users.

+`gpu_hours_threshold`: (Optional) Minimum number of GPU-hours (summed over the jobs) for the user to be considered.
+This setting makes it possible to ignore users that are not consuming many resources.
+Default: 0

 - `min_run_time`: (Optional) Minimum run time in minutes for a job to be included in the calculation.
 For example, if `min_run_time: 30` is used then jobs that ran for less than 30 minutes are ignored.
 Default: 0